-In simple terms, Dolby Vision is a new film standard that, when used, will result in content that retains more colour and contrast information than existing standards.
-The result will be pictures that have greater differences in the brightest and darkest parts of the image and look more 'dynamic' and real as a result.
+In simple terms, Dolby Vision is a film standard that, when used, results in content that retains more colour and contrast information than existing standards.
+The result is pictures that have greater differences in the brightest and darkest parts of the image and look more 'dynamic' and real as a result.

 Imagine shots where looking into the sun actually feels like looking in to the sun for real and you get an idea.
 To do this you need brighter TVs and quantum dots deliver exactly that.

 Following the acceptance of 4K resolutions, HDR in general is the next big feature of TVs, and all of the top TV sets announced at CES 2016 this year have made bold claims about their 'high dynamic range' capabilities.
 Quantum Dot technology, like OLED, goes hand in hand with this advance.